MylesAndMore/Tumble/README.md

 - [x] make the shovel in shovels mode not lose any durabilty
 - [x] make it so that you can't move until the game begins
 - [ ] make the game blocks breakable very fast, but **not instantly--very important for balancing!!**
+  - Basically, just set a "cooldown" on both snowballs and shovels--not a long one--but one at that
 - [ ] add infinite snowballs in the gamemanager for tumble mode
 - [x] make it so that you can't remove any of the game items from your inventory
-- [ ] make snowballs actually break blocks (duh)
+- [x] make snowballs actually break blocks (duh)
 - [x] make the randomized mode logic
 - [ ] set some limits on the spectator mode in-game; make it so they can't fly outside of the map

-## game logic (fyi: very object-oriented)
+## game logic

 - [x] make a Game class and object that we can initialize a new instance of with a gameType
-  - [ ] within this game object, while games are running:
-    - [x] prevent players from joining/autojoining during
+- [x] prevent players from joining/autojoining during a game
 - [x] keep track of when someone wins; start a new round when this happens
 - [x] keep track of how many wins each player has; end the game when a player reaches 3
   - [ ] add a section in the config for a place to tp the winning player
     - [ ] add logic to do this

-## game legitimacy (@MylesAndMore)

-- [ ] add some example layer generation and layer material types, from actual game @MylesAndMore

 ## configuration/customization